Clone remote WordPress database on local machine

 Create dump of remote database using TablePlus

-(You could also do this via the via the command line if you wish).
+(You could also do this via the via the command line).

 Restore database using dump file using TablePlus